alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/speedup-visual-studio-with-faster-disk.md

 ---
 We always know that to speedup visual studio a [fast disk is quite always a good choice](http://weblogs.asp.net/scottgu/archive/2007/11/01/tip-trick-hard-drive-speed-and-visual-studio-performance.aspx), but what is best configuration?

-Iâ€™ve done some little benchmark on the compilation of a project with a msbuild script and here is the result.
+I've done some little benchmark on the compilation of a project with a msbuild script and here is the result.

 When all sources are stored in C:\ drive (A velociraptor 10k disk) it compiles in 58 sec the first time, and 44 sec the second time and subsequent ones.